adamgho/bsc-simulations/README.md

 You must create a directory `run_scripts/.output`.
 This will contain messages from the simulations, so you can track how far they have come.

-If you want to simulate from the Problem A setting, then set the content of `run_tools/data_tools_file.txt` to be `tools/separate_data_tools.R` (i.e., run `echo 'tools/separate_data_tools.R' > run_tools/data_tools_file.txt`), or if you want to simulate form the Problem B setting, then set the content of `data_tools_file.txt` to be `tools/data_tools.R` (i.e., run `echo 'rools/data_tools.R > run_tools/data_tools_file.txt`).
+If you want to simulate truly separate data, then set the content of `run_tools/data_tools_file.txt` to be `tools/separate_data_tools.R` (i.e., run `echo 'tools/separate_data_tools.R' > run_tools/data_tools_file.txt`), or if you want to simulate permuted separate data, then set the content of `data_tools_file.txt` to be `tools/data_tools.R` (i.e., run `echo 'rools/data_tools.R > run_tools/data_tools_file.txt`).